Trip PlannerActive trip

 The Safety QR acts as an access gate.
 In normal state, anyone who scans it sees only a status check: "Trip Active — Everything is going according to plan."
 No itinerary, no personal details.

-If your safety alert fires and you are overdue, the gate opens — the QR redirects to your full shared trip page so emergency contacts or responders get everything they need, exactly when they need it.
+If your safety alert fires and you are overdue, the gate opens — the QR redirects to your full shared trip page so emergency contacts or responders get everything they need.

 • Records your end time